Estey-RD/New_PC_setup/windows10/READMD.md

 # Windows 10 quick setup script

-Only some app can be install with just script(like ubuntu just one line of ```apt install``` and job down).
-So most of the time you still need to click "next" on pop up windows manually.
+Only some apps can be installed with just script(like Ubuntu just one line of ```apt install``` and job down).
+So most of the time you still need to click "next" on pop-up windows manually.
-At least this will save your time on finding the resources.
+At least this will save you time in finding the resources.

-First create a working directory, and download script to there.
+First, create a working directory, and download the script there.

 Use ```Win + S``` , type in ```powershell```, open it with admin mode.